Local Limits of Small World Networks: Kleinberg Model when : Behavior of Marks and Shortcuts in the Locally Tree-Like Regime

 \subsection{Node Marks and Ordering}

-We start by defining marks and the corresponding metric space.
-The nodes in $(G, o)$ and $H_* \simeq B_r(G,v)$ are sampled with marks by definition.
-To define the node marks in $G_n$, without loss of generality, assume the coordinate of the top left corner in $G_n$ ($n \times n$ lattice) is $(0, 0)$ and each coordinate increases by $1$ as we move right or down respectively.
-For each node $u \in G_n$, define the mark of $u$ as
+We begin by defining marks and the associated metric space.
+The nodes in \((G, o)\) and \(H_* \simeq B_r(G,v)\) are, by definition, sampled with marks.
+Recall from Section~\ref{kleinberg-process} that the lattice coordinate of node \(u\) is \((u_x, u_y)\), with the top-left node at \((0,0)\) and each coordinate increasing by \(1\) when moving right and down respectively.
+For each node \(u \in G_n\), define its mark as